In an unlikely place, Spartan Bioscience finds purpose and a business case

 "It's elegant, it's small, it's portable, it's robust, it works really well and you don't need to call in Scotty from the Enterprise to make things work," said Brenda Jarrell, Spartan's patent lawyer with Choate, Hall & Stewart in Boston.
 The solution recently won an innovation award from the American Society of Heating, Refrigerating and Air-Conditioning Engineers.

-Now, Mr. Lem is awaiting the results of a 12-week pilot study in Canada being conducted by the federal Public Services and Procurement department.
+Now, Dr. Lem is awaiting the results of a 12-week pilot study in Canada being conducted by the federal Public Services and Procurement department.
 Using The Cube, the department – which had legionella scares at three buildings in the Ottawa-Gatineau region in 2015 – is testing to detect the bacteria legionella in heating, ventilation and air-conditioning systems, cooling towers and water systems at

 35 properties and comparing the results with those from traditional DNA labs.